charles-uno/charles-uno.github.io/_drafts/2016-12-08-electoral-college.md

 description: ""
 ---

-The outcome of the 2016 presidential election has given rise to renewed[^1]calls to abolish the electoral college.
-Donald Trump won the election despite losing the popular vote 46% to 48%, leaving supporters of Hillary Clinton feeling like they'd been cheated by an archaic technicality.
+The outcome of the 2016 presidential election has led to renewed calls to abolish the electoral college.
+Donald Trump won the presidency despite losing the popular vote [46% to 48%](https://en.wikipedia.org/wiki/United_States_presidential_election,_2016), leaving supporters of Hillary Clinton feeling like they'd been cheated by an archaic technicality.

+In a democracy, it's problematic when a large chunk of the population does not feel represented.

+Democracy only works as long as everyone believes that it works.
+So PV/EV splits are bad.

+But let's also talk about why the EV is important in modern-day America.

+A sizable, consistent, bipartisan majority of Americans would prefer to see the Electoral College replaced by a national popular vote.

+such calls are dangerous

+people are not thinking through the consequences

+we can do better with a tweak

+In Congress, hundreds of attempts